chris-backes/project-euler/README.md

 Find the sum of all the multiples of 3 or 5 below 1000.
 ```

-Solution: iterate through the numbers between 1 and 1000, store the ones divisible by three or five in an array.
+First solution: iterate through the numbers between 1 and 1000, store the ones divisible by three or five in an array.
 Sum the contents of that array

+Second Solution: modifying the Gaussian formula, we take the rounded down value of: limit - 1 / divisor for each of the divisors and their product, the latter is subtract from the sum of the former two.

 ## Even Fibonacci Numbers